 Endangered Species Youth Art Contest

-Calling all young artists!
-Mark your calendars and join us for our 8th annual Endangered Species Youth Art Contest starting February 2025.
-In celebration of Endangered Species Day (May 16, 2025) Roger Williams Park Zoo is accepting art entries from local K-12 grade students and homeschoolers in the New England area depicting threatened and endangered species.
+Calling all young artists, unleash your creativity and help endangered species!
+Join us for our 9th annual Endangered Species Youth Art Contest starting February 1, 2026.
+In celebration of Endangered Species Day (May 15, 2026) Roger Williams Park Zoo is accepting art entries from local K-12 grade students and homeschoolers in the New England area depicting threatened and endangered species.
 Art can inspire others to make deep connections and empower change.
 Together we hope to raise awareness about the importance of saving endangered species and their wild habitats.
 Let your artwork roar with passion and inspire others to join us in protecting these remarkable animals and their habitats.

 Special thank you to supporting partner: